muneerkk66/DataUsageApp/ReadMe.md

 1. Go to project directory
 2. install pod using cocopod App or terminal command
 3. Open project Workspace then run the code

+## How To Use
+The first viewcontroller will display the list of mobile data usage The down arrow indicates the demonstrates a decrease in volume data and this section is only clickable to see the deatils.